 H2: Hardening Your Blog and Infrastructure

-Hardening starts with predictable routines: tighten the CMS, lock down plugins and themes, and push protection out to the network edge so attacks fail before they reach your origin.
-Treat security as part of your deployment pipeline—small, repeatable controls remove a lot of risk and free the team to move faster.
+Hardening begins with consistent routines: secure the CMS, restrict plugins and themes, and extend protection to the network edge so attacks fail before reaching your system.
+Consider security part of your deployment pipeline—small, repeatable controls cut down on risk and let your team operate more efficiently.

 H3: CMS and Plugin Best Practices